 If you want a bit of flexibility in location, book the first night or 2 ahead of time and decide where to stay for the rest of the trip once you’re settled.

-Anything you can book ahead of time is 1 less thing you have to worry about while trying to keep your whole family fed, amused, and happy on your trip.
+Anything you can book ahead of time is one less thing you have to worry about while trying to keep your whole family fed, amused, and happy on your trip.

 And don’t forget to use the right credit card for your prebooked flights, hotels, and activities.
 To help you out, we created this great list of the best credit cards to use to help you maximize your family travels.

 Hot Tip: In addition to lodging and flights, items you can book ahead of time include private and public transportation, sightseeing tours, private guides, and tickets for museums, theme parks, and other attractions.
 Prebooking gives you more time to relax and enjoy your destination when you get there.

 Introducing kids to the trip plan ahead of time is especially important for first-time travelers.

 When kids are uncomfortable, they aren’t happy, which can happen if there are too many new things going on.

 In reviewing the trip plans, your kids will know what to expect, and as a result, will be more comfortable with what’s going on around them.
 This can include telling them what they can expect at the airport, on the plane, and once they arrive at the destination.
 You can even go over your expectations for their behavior throughout the trip.

 5. Snacks, Snacks, Snacks

 Hangry kids can take a fun family trip to miserable in a matter of minutes.
 Always have snacks available for your kids!